chetnaduggal/stellar-population-modelling/README.md

 These artificial fluxes synthesized from starburst models can then be directly compared with the extinction-corrected observed photometry, to estimate star formation parameters- rates of star formation (SFRs) in case of continuous starbursts or initial starburst masses (M<sub>burst</sub>) in the instantaneous burst scenario.

-The code and results in this repository were produced from the analysis of HST/UV imaging of 6 radio galaxies, a part of a study newly submitted for publication in ApJ.
+The code and results in this repository were produced from the analysis of HST/UV imaging of 6 radio galaxies, a part of a study recently submitted for publication in ApJ.

+### Data

+Each Starburst99 model (see sample_model.txt) is a set of 36 spectral energy distributions between the stellar ages of 1 Myr to 1 Gyr, with a wavelength range of 10 to 1000 nm.

+### Codes

+- `10Myr_simulated_photometry.ipynb`  A basic script that computes the (simulated) UV photomtery, in units of flux and AB mags, at a chosen stellar age of 10 Myr.
+This is done iteratively for all target galaxies, condidering each of the 12 starburst models.
+- `SFR_Mburst_AllEpochs.ipynb`
+- `SFR+IonizingPhotons_3Models_3Epochs.ipynb`
+- 'plotting'